openimis/openimis_docs/_include/um/claims/hf_claims.rst

     * ``Main Dg.``

-      Select the ``Main Dg.`` from the list of diagnoses status by by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box, to select claims with main diagnosis.
+      Select the ``Main Dg.`` from the list of diagnoses status by typing text, all diagnoses containing the typed text will appear and be selectable underneath the box, to select claims with main diagnosis.

     * ``Batch Run``